Resources

 Jamestown Tourism Branding Project (2011)

-City of Jamestown Traffic and Streetscape Enhancement Plan (2008)
+City of Jamestown Traffic & Streetscape Enhancement Plan (2008)

 City of Jamestown Historical Survey Report by Bero Associates (1993)